Welcome to Fries New RiverTrail RV Park

 • City Water & Sewer Hookup at Each Site.

 •Town, New River Trail, & New River within easy walking distance.

-$40.00 first night reservation deposit required.
+$45.00 first night reservation deposit required.
+You may use Zelle to make first night deposit if you wish.
+Phone number 276-233-1178.
 You must call 276-233-1178 to schedule your reservation.
 Ten day cancellation notice required for refund of deposit.
 An $8 fee will be applied on any returned deposits.

 About Fries VA